About Maria Lan

 My approach is grounded in the Studio Habits of Mind, a research-based framework developed at Harvard Project Zero and used in serious art-education studios around the world.
 I don’t teach templates, crafts, or step-by-step projects.
 Children never copy my work or reproduce the same piece as their peers.

 • Technique first.
-Students learn skills they can carry into any artistic medium or future education.
+Classes start with direct teaching and modeling so students learn skills they can carry into any artistic medium or future education.

 • Atelier-style mentoring.
 I coach each child individually, helping them reflect, make choices, and understand their next steps.

 • Small groups, true attention.
-With tiny class sizes, children get the kind of personalized guidance that simply isn’t possible in larger programs.
+With tiny class sizes of 4, children get the kind of personalized guidance that simply isn’t possible in larger programs.

 • Nature-infused learning.
 Outdoor time, observation, and natural materials help children connect deeply with creativity and the world around them.